Rhythm Pattern Builder & Practice Tool

 Frequently Asked Questions

-Can I save the rhythms I make?
+Can I save the rhythms I make?▼

 Yes, use the save button to name and store patterns in your browser to load later.

-Can I share a rhythm I made with someone else?
+Can I share a rhythm I made with someone else?▼

 The rhythm info is encoded into the URL, so you can copy the link and share it.

-Can I make triplets or shuffle rhythms?
+Can I write triplets or a shuffle feel?▼

 Ads support free service